andy-byers/paw/README.md

 ### Comments
 paw supports both line- and block-style comments.
-Block comments do not support nesting.
+Nesting is not allowed in block-style comments.
 ```
 -- line comment